Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

 - designs: A hub for designers, designs caters specifically to graphic designers, offering contests and project-based work.
 - Crowded: This platform utilizes AI to match freelancers with suitable projects across different industries.
 - Nexxt: Offering freelance gigs alongside traditional job listings, Nexxt provides opportunities in various industries.
-- TaskRabbit: Focused on local tasks and services, TaskRabbit allows freelancers to offer services like cleaning, moving, and handyman work.
 - Workana: Targeting Latin American freelancers, Workana hosts projects in design, programming, writing, and marketing.
 - SolidGigs: A subscription-based platform that curates freelance opportunities from various sources for its members.
 - CloudPeeps: Concentrating on marketing and content creation, CloudPeeps connects freelancers with businesses needing these services.